CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Example:*

 ```
-* Help for all commands.
+Explanation: Help for all commands.
 > help

-* Help for information command.
+Explanation: Help for information command.
 > help information
 ```